SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/README.md

 * To charge/discharge the capacitance fast, we need transistors capable of sourcing more currentthat is Wide TRANSISTOR
 * Wider Transistor gives Low Delay consequently leads to more Area, more Current and more Power
-* Narrow Transistor gives More Delay consequently leads to less Area, less Current and less Power **NOTE**
+* Narrow Transistor gives More Delay consequently leads to less Area, less Current and less Power
-*Faster cell do not come free, they come at penalty of more Area and more Power
+* **NOTE:** Faster cell do not come free, they come at penalty of more Area and more Power

 **Selection of Cells:**

 * We need to guide the Synthesizer to select the flovour of cells that is optimum for the implementation of logic circuit
 * More use of faster cells: make bad circuits in terms of Area and Power and also HOLD TIme Violation
-* MOre use of slower cells: make sluggish circuit which may not meet the performance **NOTE**
+* MOre use of slower cells: make sluggish circuit which may not meet the performance
-* The guidance offered to the Synthesizer to pick correct set of cells is called as "Constraints"
+* **NOTE:** The guidance offered to the Synthesizer to pick correct set of cells is called as "Constraints"

 **Synthesis(Illustration):**